Revenue growth might be the name of the game for companies, but customer retention is just as important for any SaaS business.

 Retaining your existing customers is as important as acquiring new customers.
 The customer acquisition cost is high, and losing your customers might also result in negative reviews and affect your brand’s reputation.

-Here are some high-level ways you can adjust your customer retention strategies to improve logo retention:
+Here are some high-level ways you can adjust your customer retention strategies to improve logo retention and renewal rate:

 - Improve the market fit of your product/service.